ready4-dev/readyforwhatsnext/content/en/docs/Contribution-Guidelines/Priorities/Apply/_index.md

 categories:
 - Documentation
 description: >
-  We want all maintained [production releases](/docs/getting-started/software/status/production-releases/) of ready4 [module libraries](/docs/getting-started/software/libraries/types/module/) to be used to implement [replications and generalisations](/docs/getting-started/concepts/reproducible-replicable-generalisable/) of the original studies for which that software was developed.
+  We want [maintained](/docs/contribution-guidelines/priorities/curate/) [production releases](/docs/getting-started/software/status/production-releases/) of ready4 [module libraries](/docs/getting-started/software/libraries/types/module/) to be used to implement [replications and generalisations](/docs/getting-started/concepts/reproducible-replicable-generalisable/) of the original studies for which that software was developed.
 ---

 ## Why?
 In this relatively early stage of ready4's development, the [authoring of new ready4 modules](/docs/model/authoring-modules/) can involve a significant investment of time and skills, an investment that is typically made in the context of implementing a [modelling project](/docs/getting-started/concepts/project/) for a scientific study.
-However, once authored these modules may significantly streamline the implementation of modelling [analyses](/docs/analyses/) that replicate or generalise the studies for which they were developed.
+However, once authored, these modules may significantly streamline the implementation of modelling [analyses](/docs/analyses/) that replicate or generalise the studies for which they were developed.
 For [modellers](/docs/getting-started/users/modeller/) and other [researchers](/docs/getting-started/stakeholders/researchers/), using ready4 for this purpose may provide the highest reward to effort ratio of any contribution to the ready4 [community](/community/).
 Network effects also kick in - more replications and generalisations mean more [open access data](//docs/datasets/) and module customisations available to other [users](/docs/getting-started/users/), enhancing the practical utility of ready4.

 ## What?
-The most important initial types of help we need with this priority area are [funding](/docs/contribution-guidelines/contribution-types/funding/), [advice](/docs/contribution-guidelines/contribution-types/advisory/), [code contributions](/docs/contribution-guidelines/contribution-types/code/)  and [projects](/docs/contribution-guidelines/contribution-types/use/).
+We plan to demonstrate that studies implemented with ready4 are relatively straightforward and efficient to replicate and generalise.
+The most important initial types of help we need with achieving this goal are [funding](/docs/contribution-guidelines/contribution-types/funding/), [projects](/docs/contribution-guidelines/contribution-types/use/), [code contributions](/docs/contribution-guidelines/contribution-types/code/) and [advice](/docs/contribution-guidelines/contribution-types/advisory/).

 ## How?
 The main tasks for implementing study replications and generalisations are: